Oregon Opportunity Grant

 How do I apply for Oregon Opportunity Grant?

-To be considered for Oregon Opportunity Grant, you must fill out the FAFSA or complete the Oregon Student Aid Application (ORSAA) as soon as possible after October 1.
+To apply for Oregon Opportunity Grant, you must submit your FAFSA or complete the Oregon Student Aid Application (ORSAA) and list at least one eligible Oregon college to be considered.